C++ Algorithm max function can be used in following 3 ways:

 - It is also used to find the largest element in a given list , and it returns the first one if there are more than one are largest in the list.

-Elements are compared using operator < for the first version or using the given binary comparison function comp for the second version.
+Elements are compared using the < operator in the initial version or through the provided binary comparison function comp in the alternative version.

 Syntax